akachicon/react-customizable-autocomplete/README.md

 reject the promise: `errorComponent` won't be shown to the user.

 #### `onSubmit: ({ query, id, suggestions, resetInput }, formEvent) => void`
-Is called when the user submits the forms.
+Is called when the user submits the form.

 - `query: string` - the input that user submits.